nick-youngblut/pop_genome/README.md

 	./Build test
 	./Build install

+Or just add the 'bin' folder to your $PATH.

 ## Scripts used in 'Genomic and phenotypic differentiation among Methanosarcina mazei populations from Columbia River sediment'

 This repo also includes scripts for other analyses no included in the manuscript.